JohanScheepers/eui-and-key-generator/README.md

 # EUI & Key Generator

-This is an Node-Red flow to generate AppEUI, DEVEUI and AppKey to be used in personal projects
+This is a Node-Red flow to generate AppEUI, DEVEUI and AppKey to be used in personal projects

 ## Content